mroberts1/BOOTSTRA.386/floppy/index.md

 Thomas looks up from his notebook, "I appreciate the free HBS lecture but what are we actually building?"

 Kat shrugs, "well we aren't the actual user.
-I can debug circuitboards and program assembly.
+I can debug circuit boards and program assembly.
 Don't ask me these questions, I just want a cheaper CAD machine."

 Orion looks up and hesitates, "What about Grace?
 She *is* a research scientist."